andrewtryder/Supybot-Titler/README.md

 I also combined functionality of ShrinkUrl into this so that you can spit out a shortened (bitly) link with the title on a single line.

-NOTE: far from working.
-Try if you want.

 My intention with this plugin is for fellow developers to fork and add in patches for additional APIs.
 If you read the code in plugin.py, it is as simple as adding a function (follow the style in any of the ones at the bottom), and then supply a dict entry inside of self.domainparsers at top.
 The format is 'domain.com': '_nameofhandler'.
+Feel free to fork the code, add in your function, and I'll be happy to merge.

+STATUS: Working but I'm sure bugs are present.
+Try if you want.
+Submit to me any logs/errors and I'll look at them.

 Setting up
 ==========